 You also know that you need to reduce your expenses to save more.
 But often people overlook certain things that can help save more.

-Have you thought whether or not you can reduce your phone bill?
+Have you thought about whether or not you can reduce your phone bill?
 What about your insurance coverage?

 If you are a loyal customer, then there are chances that they’ll offer you a better rate.